byuitechops/city-organizer/README.md

                 name:"c1_s3_City4",
                 population: 427280
             },
-			//more City objects that belong to "c1_State3"
+			//more City objects that belong to "c1_State3", sorted by population ...
-			...
 			]
     },
-	// more State objects that belong to "Country1"
+	// more State objects that belong to "Country1", sorted by state name ]
-	]
 },
-// more Country objects
+// more Country objects, sorted by country name
 ...
 ];
 ```